iCHAIT/Python-Scripts/README.md

-## 0xMirror
+## OS X Mirror

-A python script to create the Mirror of an entire hard disk for the OS X operating system.
+A python script to create the Backup of an entire hard disk for the OS X operating system.

-The script creates a 0 byte directory structure for the entire hard disk.
+The script creates a 0 byte directory structure for the hard disk.

+## Build Instructions

-Enter the corresponding path for the root user
+Enter the corresponding path for the root user.

+$sudo python mirror.py

-After runnung the script the directory structure of the entire hard disk is contained in the folder named mirror.
+After doing the above,directory structure of the entire hard disk will be contained in a folder named Backup created at location /Users.

+## Note

+sudo need to be written before the script is run because you need SuperUser rights to create a folder at location /Users.

+It is recommended that you do not create this backup folder anywhere else.